jonathanclare/iadesigner/ISSUES.md

 - Make Done button into apply button for map palettes - highlight the button when changes have been made
 - Clicking enter to close colorpicker when its activated
 - undo needs to update for widgets whenever a different form is selected ie update the storedData
+- The way the map palette form refreshes